 Hawksford can partner with you as your bookkeeper, controller, business advisor, part-time CFO or your entire Accounting and Finance department.

 Are you planning to open an offshore company in China?
-The country has undergone significant transformations as the Chinese administration puts every effort into making it a global economic hub.
+The country has undergone a significant transformation as the Chinese administration puts every effort into making it a global economic hub.

-The increased foreign direct investment (FDI) into the country, economic integration of China's Special Administrative Regions, and the desire to become the biggest global economy have made the jurisdiction’s administration to develop own accounting rules referred to as Chinese accounting standards (CAS).
-These Chinese accounting rules differ from the International Financial Reporting Standards (IFRS) that most investors are used to.
+The increased foreign direct investment into the country, economic integration of China's Special Administrative Regions, and the desire to become the biggest global economy have made the jurisdiction’s administration develop its own accounting rules referred to as Chinese Accounting Standards (CAS).
+These Chinese accounting rules differ from the International Financial Reporting Standards (IFRS) that most western investors are used to.

-The main goal of the accounting standards was assessing the assets owned by the state to ensure they met the production goals.
-Therefore, the primary objective of the accounting standards of that time was not driven by the need to enhance profitability, but a sort of balance sheet approach with less focus on income & cash-flow statements.
-Here are the timelines of CAS:
+As such, the main goal of developing accounting standards was to assess the state's assets to ensure they met production goals.
+The primary objective of the accounting standards of that time was not driven by the need to enhance profitability but to act as a sort of balance sheet approach with less focus on income and cash-flow statements.
+The following is a CAS timeline:

-While Chinese accounting standards (CAS) and IFRS have demonstrated key similarities, it is prudent that foreign companies take note of the differences because they can easily get them into conflict with the law.
-So here are the core differences between CAS and IFRS.
+While the CAS and IFRS have demonstrated key similarities, it is prudent that foreign companies note the differences to avoid any conflicts with the law.
+With this in mind, the following explains the core differences between the CAS and IFRS.

-This is one of the most notable differences between CAS and IFRS.
-Firms that use IFRS have the option of choosing their preferred method of valuation for certain types of fixed assets.
-You can opt to use the historical – cost valuation method or re-evaluating the asset.
-But when it comes to CAS, the valuation of fixed assets can only be done using the historical-cost method.
+This is one of the most notable differences between the CAS and IFRS.
+Firms that use the IFRS have the option of choosing their preferred method of valuation for certain types of fixed assets; one can opt to use the historical cost valuation method or choose to re-evaluate an asset.
+When it comes to the CAS, the valuation of fixed assets can only be done using the historical cost method.

-When IFRS updates are released, CAS does not implement them immediately.
-Instead, the Ministry of Finance reviews them to establish if they are okay for application in China and if they will be added into the CAS.
-This means two things:
+When IFRS updates are released, CAS do not implement them immediately.
+Instead, the Ministry of Finance reviews them to establish if they are suitable for application in China and if they will be added into the CAS.
+This leads to two outcomes:

-When companies move to China, they face major challenges, especially on the interpretation of the Chinese accounts.
-Also, they may find it an uphill task when trying to consolidate their Chinese companies’ accounts with the mother firms back home.
-So, here are some things that you can do.
+When companies move to China, they face major challenges, especially with regard to the interpretation of Chinese accounts.
+They may also find it an uphill struggle when trying to consolidate their Chinese companies’ accounts with the mother firms back home.
+Considering this, here are several actions that you can take to help:

-When foreign companies start operations in China, one of the main questions is: “What is the best way to address challenges related to the Chinese Accounting Standards?”
-The smart answer is selecting an agency, and we are going to tell you why.
+When foreign companies start operations in China, one of their main questions is: ‘What is the best way to address the challenges related to the CAS?’
+The smart answer is selecting an agency and we are going to tell you why.

-The Chinese accounting standards (CAS) are the rules of accounting that are applied in Mainland China.
-These rules are unique since they started in the Chinese socialist era when the country was the primary owner of all, or say most industries.
-This implies CAS was originally not meant to act as a tool for profit and loss, but to serve as an inventory of company assets.
+The CAS are the rules of accounting that are applied in mainland China.
+These rules are unique because they started in the Chinese socialist era when the country was the primary owner of most if not all industries.
+This implies that CAS were originally not meant to act as a tool for profit and loss calculation but to serve as an inventory of company assets.

-If you plan to open a company in China, the best way to get it right on Chinese accounting standards (CAS) is working with expert firms.
-These are agencies that have been in the market and understand every aspect of CAS.
+If you plan to open a company in China, the best way to get it right with regard to CAS is working with expert firms.
+These are agencies that have been in the market for some time and understand every aspect of CAS.
 Instead of using shortcuts when dealing with complex issues that may arise from implementing CAS, they work with your company and the Ministry of Finance to identify the best solutions.
-Furthermore, the agencies go to great lengths to ensure your company makes the right decisions for success.
+Furthermore, such agencies go to great lengths to ensure your company makes the right decisions for success.

 Back to top